 welcomed and will be reviewed by the same standard, as are requests from other sources.

-through the new department's budget.
+new department's budget.

 The selection process is designed to be a joint cooperative effort between the bibliographers